lindsaywparker/byob/README.md

 ## Build Your Own Backend (BYOB) - A Turing Mod 4 FEE Project

-### Synopsis - GEORGE
+### Synopsis
-This API follows CRUD design using the Zillow Zri data for rental markets in the United States, from the state level down to the local level, separated by either neighborhood name or zipcode.
+This API follows CRUD design using the Zillow Zri data for rental markets in the United States, from the state level down to the local level at which point locations are separated by either neighborhood name or zipcode.

-Design inspiration came from [@ToshTak](https://dribbble.com/ToshTak) on [Dribble](https://dribbble.com/shots/2040722-Engage-Prague-2015/attachments/362802). -->

 ### See It Live
 [BYOB](https://lwp-byob.herokuapp.com) on Heroku